-Our students have active, rhythmic, musical and physically satisfying moments every day.
-Through painting, sculpting, designing, cutting and gluing, our young children need no prodding to fill their paper with their creativity.
+Our students have active, rhythmic, musical, and physically satisfying moments every day.
+Through painting, sculpting, designing, cutting, and gluing, our young children need no prodding to fill their papers with their creativity.

 "Critical thinking in children looks like scientific investigation in adults."

 Come visit.
 Let us become a part of your family.

 Creative and loving teachers invite their students into rooms where they are welcomed and respected.
 They are “family.”
-They are a community working together, sharing, helping, and celebrating.
+They form a community that works together, sharing, helping, and celebrating.
 They keep parents informed and involved and make children feel safe.
-Students are free to ask questions, make mistakes, make discoveries, and find ways to learn that give them the sweet taste of success.
-Communication with families is a high priority.
-Involved parents, successful kids.
+Students are free to ask questions, make mistakes, make discoveries, and find ways to learn that help them succeed.